DevadattaP/DevadattaP/README.md

 <h1 align="center">Hi 👋, I'm Devadatta Pokharanakar</h1>
 Welcome to my GitHub profile!
-I'm a Computer Science Engineering student with a deep love for both the digital and tangible worlds.
-Whether it's crafting intelligent algorithms or designing nifty circuits, I thrive on exploring the intersection of software and hardware.
+I'm a Computer Science Engineering grad who enjoys working with both software and hardware.
+Whether it's building ML models or tinkering with circuits, I love exploring how the two worlds meet.

 ## About Me

-- 🎓 **Education**: Completed BE CSE(AI&ML) from FAMT (under Mumbai University), now pursuing MTech in Data Science at IIT Palakkad.
+- 🎓 I completed my BE in CSE (AI & ML) from FAMT under Mumbai University, and I'm currently pursuing an MTech in Data Science at IIT Palakkad.
-- 🤖 **Specialization**: Artificial Intelligence, Machine Learning, Data Science
-- 🔌 **Passion**: Bridging the gap between code and circuits, and making things work
+- 🤖 I'm especially interested in AI, machine learning, and data-driven systems.
+- 🔌 I enjoy projects where I can blend coding with electronics.
-- 🤝 **Team Player**: Love collaborating and solving problems with a tech twist
+- 🤝 I like working in teams and solving problems together.
-- 🌱 **Curious Learner**: Always up for new adventures and creative projects
-- 📖 I’m currently learning **Django**
+- 🌱 I’m always trying to learn something new.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=devadattap&label=Profile%20views&color=0e75b6&style=flat" alt="devadattap" /> </p>